SCM Globe

 Delay between departures = 29 hours

-Note: Travel times and distances displayed for newly added routes are always round-trip, and simulations always use round-trip numbers.
-But sometimes existing routes in models from the library show one-way times and distances (see FAQs Bug #1 for a workaround).
+Note: Travel times and distances displayed for routes are round-trip, and simulations always use round-trip numbers.

 USE EOQ TO IMPROVE PERFORMANCE OF THE ENTIRE SUPPLY CHAIN